aman1210/FindMind_Quiz/README.md

 # FindMind Quiz App

-A quiz app developed with flutter which is fetching questions from firebase.
+A quiz app developed with flutter.

 ## Screenshots